East New York: City Line

 City Line is a sub-section of East New York bordering the neighborhoods of Cypress Hills to the north and southwest and Ozone Park (Queens) to the east.
 The neighborhood is named "City Line" for its location in the former City of Brooklyn near the border with Queens County before Brooklyn and parts of Queens County were consolidated into New York City in 1898.
 Many Italians, Germans and Irish originally lived in the area, which today is home to immigrants from Bangladesh, the Dominican Republic, Guyana, and Puerto Rico.
 The neighborhood also includes African Americans, Latinos and a scattered presence of South Asians.
 The main commercial district is located along Liberty Avenue.
 City Line is home to many restaurants, shopping stores, and food markets.

 New Lots

 New Lots is a sub-section of East New York.
 The "New Lots" east of the Town of Flatbush were laid out in the 18th century and were considered to be an eastward extension of Flatbush.
 The area was the site of the Town Hall of New Lots (located at 109-111 Bradford Street) from 1852 when the area seceded from Flatbush until it was annexed in 1886 as the 26th Ward of Brooklyn.
-The population is largely African-American and Latino-American.
+The population is largely African-American and Hispanic-American.
 IS 218, PS 72 and Invictus Preparatory Charter School are right across from the public houses.